 To ensure that the injured worker gets the benefits he or she deserves, it is important that the injured worker provides an accurate medical history to the treating doctor.
 It might not be enough to simply tell the doctor that you had a fall and hurt your foot.
 You must clearly state that the fall occurred at work and you were injured in the foot as a result.
-If you fail to provide these details at the first appointment and you try to add these details later on, then everyone, including your employer, doctor, and insurance company may view your claim with skepticism.
+If you fail to provide these details at the first appointment and you try to add these details later on, then everyone, including your employer, doctor, and the insurance company may view your claim with skepticism.

 Our Kansas City workers’ compensation lawyer explains that an injured worker should never assume that everyone knows that the injury is work-related.
 Unless he or she specifies that the injury occurred at work, no one will know.